 Public blockchains primarily use two forms of validation: Proof of Work (PoW) and Proof of Stake (PoS).

 PoW requires validators, also called “miners,” to invest in expensive and complex computer equipment to approve transactions that get added to the blockchain.
 Miners across the globe are running these computers called “mining rigs” 24-7 to try and solve the cryptographic puzzle of each block filled with transactions.
 The first miner to solve the equation is given a “block reward” in the form of the blockchain’s native token.
-This is how new cryptocurrencies, like ether and bitcoin, are minted.
+This is how new cryptocurrencies, like Ether and bitcoin, are created.

 But PoW has a few problems that are worth noting.